bahrus/custom-enhancements/README.md

 >[!NOTE]
 >Bear in mind that if no "allowedCSSMatches/allowedInstanceTypes" is specified (the default), and if the "base/branches/leaves" option is also not specified or is empty, the platform will *not* automatically enhance every element.
 The platform will only act when it finds a matching attribute pattern.
 But it will **allow** enhancements to be programmatically attached by the developer on all element types in that scenario.
 In fact, the platform will **ignore** the base/branches/leaves criteria altogether when the developer programmatically attaches (connects?) an enhancement, only using the "allowed*" value(s) (combined with the static supported* values specified by the enhancement author) to prevent unauthorized enhancements.

-###  What, if any, are the benefits of having a "has" attribute?
+###  What, if any, are the benefits of having a "has" (or some other equivalent) attribute?

 > [!NOTE]
 > To my great (temporary) relief, the main advocate of the "has" proposal and I seemed, for a short while at least, to have found common ground somewhere in the middle, based on observed attributes (which I recently discovered, was there all along with the has proposal, I missed it because I was so puzzled by the purpose of the "has" attribute).
 I should also point out that this proposal no longer considers the flat "observedAttributes" array to be the right model for this problem space, meaning a consensus appears even more precarious than before.